 Tibetans are not officially recognized as refugees in India, but as foreigners.
 This limits their access to government jobs, freedom of movement domestically and abroad and prohibits them from owning property in India.
 In 2016, the Delhi High Court ruled that Tibetans born in India between 1950 and 1987 are eligible for Indian passports but since India does not allow dual citizenship, many Tibetans are reluctant to apply and give up part of their Tibetan identity.

-If you are interested in Buddhist relics, the National Museum has a collection of bone fragments of the Buddha that were discovered in 1970.
+If you are interested in Buddhist relics, Delhi’s National Museum has a collection of bone fragments of the Buddha that were discovered in 1970.

 16. India Habitat Centre